 14. Real life comes first.

-15. This website and our Mumble channel are extensions of the guild.
-All rules apply here, in Teamspeak, and in game.
+16. This website and any third party voice chat channels are extensions of the guild.
+All rules apply here, in all chat forums, and in game.

 To the great adventures ahead,

-1. Sign up for raids in the War Room.
-Getting into a raid will be first come/first serve with exceptions for specifically needed classes.
+1. Sign up for quests and raids in the War Room.
+Getting into a group will be first come/first serve with exceptions for specifically needed classes.

-2. Each raid leader may have additional rules and procedures in place for their specific raids.
+2. Each raid/party leader may have additional rules and procedures in place for their specific event.

 3. Be on time.
 As a general rule, please arrive 15 minutes before the raid.
 Let raid leader know or post on forum as early as possible if your schedule changes.

 4. Be prepared.
-Items that may be needed for raids include: remove curse-disease-blindness-fear-paralysis, lesser restoration, healing, haste, jump, and underwater action.
+In DDO for example, Items that may be needed for raids include: remove curse-disease-blindness-fear-paralysis, lesser restoration, healing, haste, jump, and underwater action.
 Specific items may be posted by the raid leader in the War Room.